gecko0307/dagon/doc/Conf Files.md

 * `hideConsole` - `0` or `1`, show or hide the console window.
 It is convenient to leave it when debugging the game and hide it for end users.
 Default is `0`
 * `locale` - locale that should be loaded.
 This option overrides automatically selected locale based on system language and region.
 For example, `locale: "en_US";` means that application will try load `locales/en_US.lang` file and will ignore system language
 * `gl.debugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`
-* `gl.enableShaderCache` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
+* `gl.shaderCache.enabled` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
 Disabled by default.
 This is an experimental feature, use with care
+* `gl.shaderCache.path` - path to a folder for storing cached shader binaries.
+Default is `"data/__internal/shader_cache"`
+* `gl.shaderCache.path.windows` - overrides `gl.shaderCache.path` under Windows
+* `gl.shaderCache.path.linux` - overrides `gl.shaderCache.linux` under Windows
 * `font.sans` - path to the default sans font.
 Default is `"data/__internal/fonts/LiberationSans-Regular.ttf"`
+* `font.sans.windows` - overrides `vfs.sans` under Windows
+* `font.sans.linux` - overrides `vfs.sans` under Linux
 * `font.monospace` - path to the default monospace font.
 Default is `"data/__internal/fonts/LiberationMono-Regular.ttf"`
+* `font.monospace.windows` - overrides `vfs.sans` under Windows
+* `font.monospace.linux` - overrides `vfs.sans` under Linux
 * `font.size` - default sans/monospace font size.
 Default is `10`
 * `SDL2.path` - path to SDL2 shared library.
 If empty string specified, the path is automatically determined by the library loader.
 If `"auto"` specified (default case), `"SDL2.dll"` is used under Windows, and `"libSDL2-2.0.so.0"` is used under Linux
 * `SDL2.path.windows` - path to SDL2 shared library under Windows, overrides `SDL2.path`.
 If empty string specified, the path is automatically determined by the library loader.
 If `"auto"` specified, `"SDL2.dll"` is used
 * `SDL2.path.linux` - path to SDL2 shared library under Linux, overrides `SDL2.path`.
 If empty string specified, the path is automatically determined by the library loader.
 If `"auto"` specified, `"libSDL2-2.0.so.0"` is used
 * `SDL2Image.path` - path to SDL2_Image shared library.
 If empty string specified, the path is automatically determined by the library loader.
 If `"auto"` specified (default case), `"SDL2_Image.dll"` is used under Windows, and `"libSDL2_image-2.0.so"` is used under Linux
 * `SDL2Image.path.windows` - path to SDL2_Image shared library under Windows, overrides `SDL2Image.path`.
 If empty string specified, the path is automatically determined by the library loader.
 If `"auto"` specified, `"SDL2_Image.dll"` is used
 * `SDL2Image.path.linux` - path to SDL2_Image shared library under Linux, overrides `SDL2Image.path`.
 If empty string specified, the path is automatically determined by the library loader.
-If `"auto"` specified, `"libSDL2_image-2.0.so"` is used.
+If `"auto"` specified, `"libSDL2_image-2.0.so"` is used
+* `events.keyRepeat` - enable repeated triggering of "key down" events when user presses and holds a key.
+This is generally only useful for text input in GUI applications.
+Default is `0`
+* `events.controllerAxisThreshold` - defines maximum value of controller axis for normalization.
+Default is `32639`
+* `events.graphicsTablet.enabled` - `0` or `1`, disable or enable graphics tablet events (if device is available).
+Default is `1`.

 ## render.conf